soraally1/soraally1/README.md

 ### Goals

-I aim to transition into a **Software Engineer** role, where I can combine my love for coding and design to build innovative, user-friendly software solutions.
+I aim to transition into a **Software Engineer & Web Developer** role, where I can combine my love for coding and design to build innovative, user-friendly software solutions.

-### Projects

-- **Portfolio Website**: A showcase of my projects, built with React, using smooth animations and responsive design.
-- **Mobile App**: Currently developing a cross-platform app with Flutter and SQLite for offline data management.

 ###